-Baking a naturally gluten-free focaccia bread is not an easy thing, I can’t tell you.
+Baking a naturally gluten-free focaccia bread is not an easy thing.
 Italian focaccia is one of my favorite things in the world.
-After going gluten free, I missed so much that little slice of heaven I used to have as breakfast, lunch, and sometimes also midnight snack.
-It took me almost 3 years of attempts to get the right texture that remains soft, oily and tasty for two or three days (but will definitely ends before)
+After going gluten-free, I missed so much that little slice of heaven I used to have as breakfast, lunch, and sometimes also midnight snack.
+It took me almost a year of attempts to get the right texture that remains soft, oily and tasty for two or three days (but will definitely ends before).

 Focaccia is a type of Italian bread that is known for its distinctive flat and dimpled shape.
 It has gained popularity worldwide.
 Focaccia is similar to pizza dough in terms of ingredients and preparation, but it is typically thicker and softer.